 Indonesia is one of the countries with the largest democratic systems in the world, boasting a population of over 270 million people.
 The long journey Indonesia has undertaken as a democratic nation has traversed various complex and dynamic dynamics.
 Initially, the concept of democracy began to take root in Indonesia after colonisation by the Dutch and developed rapidly as the nation's youth received education in developed countries such as those in Europe.
 There have been at least four significant developments in democracy over time since Indonesia's independence.
 This process started with the implementation of a parliamentary democracy system from 1945 to 1959.
-Subsequently, it transitioned to a guided democracy system from 1959 to 1965.
-Following this, the Pancasila democracy system was established during the New Order era from 1965 to 1998.
+Subsequently, it transitioned to a guided democracy system was established during the New Order rea from 1965 to 1998.
 Finally, after the New Order regime endured for 32 years, a new democracy emerged known as reform democracy in 1998, which has progressed until now and remains intertwined with its own challenges (Democracy backsliding).